 - Lead change in how hearing care is provided for all Australians through advocacy and collaboration.

-As discussed in this radio program, the research evidence reveals that for many people hearing aids alone are enough to overcome the daily challenges created by hearing loss.
+As discussed in this radio program, the research evidence reveals that for many people hearing aids alone are not enough to overcome the daily challenges created by hearing loss.
 That is, education about communication, support and hearing protection along with emotional and motivational support are needed for you to hear and communicate optimally.